×

 We asked people how much they someone comfortably live on in Greece, they wrote:

 "The cost of living in Greece is generally considered to be quite reasonable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in other European countries.
 However, the cost of living can vary significantly depending on the city and region.
 For example, living in Athens is more expensive than living in smaller cities or rural areas.
-Additionally, the cost of living can be higher in tourist areas due to the increased demand for goods and services," explained one expat living in Greece.
+Additionally, the cost of living can be higher in tourist areas due to the increased demand for goods and services," remarked one expat who made the move to Greece.

 "The cost of living in Greece is generally considered to be quite reasonable, with prices for basic goods and services being lower than in many other European countries.
 However, the cost of living in the larger cities such as Athens and Thessaloniki is higher than in the rest of the country.
 The rental price for a nice 1 bedroom apartment in Greece is typically around $500-600 USD per month, while a nice 2 bedroom apartment is usually around $700-800 USD per month.
-Eating dinner at a moderately priced restaurant in Greece typically costs around $15-20 USD per person," remarked one expat living in Greece.
+Eating dinner at a moderately priced restaurant in Greece typically costs around $15-20 USD per person," said one expat.

 What type of recreational facilities are in Greece?